Ruby and the Well

-Ruby and the Well is a family fantasy TV show on BYUtv, premiered in America on February 27, 2022.
+Ruby and the Well is a fantasy television series on BYUtv that premiered in America on February 27, 2022.
 The show features a present-day teenager whose father inherits an orchard in Emerald.
 This leads to the two moving to Emerald where Ruby discovers a wishing well.
-Once she makes contact with the wishing well, Ruby becomes the new keeper of the well and must grant the wells wishes so that the town can prosper.
-Season one (spring 2022) and season two (fall 2022) both contain ten episodes, with season 2 having been picked up before season 1 even debuted.
+Once she makes contact with the wishing well, Ruby becomes the new keeper of the well and must grant the well's wishes so that the town can prosper.

 Plot

 Ruby is a present-day teenager who is forced to move to Emerald after her father, Daniel, inherits an orchard.
 While exploring the property Ruby finds a wishing well and is shown a wish that she must help fulfill.

 As a newcomer to the town Ruby has a hard time knowing whom to trust.
 However she quickly befriends two locals: Sam and Mina.
 With their knowledge of the town and her ability to reach out to others Ruby just might be able to bring the town of Emerald out of the economic depression it has been stuck in for years.